waadalkatheri/HelloWorld/README.md

 Reverse engineering an Android application typically involves analyzing the compiled code of the app to understand its functionality, identify any vulnerabilities, or modify it for a specific purpose.
 To reverse engineer an Android app, you need some tools that can help you extract, decode, and modify the app's files.

-we need :
+- we need :
-apktool — tool for reverse engineering Android apk files.
+ -apktool — tool for reverse engineering Android apk files.
 In this case we are using to extract files from apk and rebuild.
-JD-GUI — To view java code
+ - JD-GUI — To view java code
-dex2jar — Converts Android dex files to class/jar files.
+ - dex2jar — Converts Android dex files to class/jar files.
 # 1- Decompile the APK

 ## Installation Apktool :